-You will need to affiliate your vehicle with a TLC approved dispatch base.
+You will need to affiliate your vehicle with a TLC-approved dispatch base.
 A dispatch base is the company you effectively drive for and who connects you to passengers seeking a ride.
-This can be a traditional for-hire business, or one of the newer App companies such as Uber, Lyft and Gett.
+This can be a traditional for-hire business, or one of the newer app companies such as Uber, Lyft and Gett.
 These large organisations typically have their own TLC registered black car bases.

 Contact the base of your choosing to get what is known as a base letter.
-The base letter is a certified document that states which base you intend to affiliate with, (which means the one you’ll drive for).
+The base letter is a certified document that states which base you intend to affiliate with (which means the one you’ll drive for).

 Step 3: Purchase TLC minimum required insurance

-Be aware that these are minimum levels of insurance and it’s sometimes advisable to purchase higher coverage.
+Be aware that the limits are minimum levels of insurance and it’s sometimes advisable to purchase higher coverage.
 Keep in mind that the TLC doesn’t require collision coverage, although it may make sense for you to purchase it – find out if it makes sense for you here.
 Ask yourself, can you afford to have your vehicle repaired if it’s involved in a collision?

 Step 4: Prepare your TLC vehicle license application

-Select ‘apply for a new license’ and select ‘vehicle’ – then follow the instructions to upload the required documents.
-Once your application is processed you will be provided a plate letter – usually by email.
-This letter allows you to register your car at the DMV.
-It is only valid for 20 days from the date of issue.
+Select ‘apply for a new license’ and select ‘vehicle’, then follow the instructions to upload the required documents.
+Once your application is processed you will be provided a plate letter via TLC UP.
+This letter allows you to register your car at the Department of Motor Vehicles (DMV), where you will receive your plates and registration.
+The plate letter is only valid for 20 days from the date of issue.

 Step 6: Get your TLC plates and schedule an inspection (if needed)

-And that’s it.
+And that’s it!
 Your newly TLC licensed vehicle is now ready to hit the road and you’re ready to start making money.

-- Buy or lease a vehicle – it must be all-electric or wheelchair accessible
+- Buy or lease a vehicle – it must be all-electric or wheelchair accessible.

-- Select a TLC base to affiliate with
+- Select a TLC base to affiliate with.

-- Purchase minimum required TLC insurance
+- Purchase the minimum required TLC insurance.

-- Submit to TLC online
+- Submit to TLC online.

-- Receive a ‘Plate Letter’ from TLC
+- Receive a ‘Plate Letter’ from the TLC.

-- Schedule a mechanical inspection if your vehicle has travelled more than 500 miles
+- Schedule a mechanical inspection if your vehicle has travelled more than 500 miles.